Decision: Itemizing vs. Standard Deduction

 There are some circumstances in which you may find itemizing to be beneficial.
 If you own your home, you are able to deduct mortgage interest and property taxes if you itemize, and these expenses alone can be greater than the amount allotted in the standard deduction.

-The list of possible deductions seems endless, though the most common are medical expenses, property taxes, home-office expenses, charitable contributions, tax-prep fees, -search expenses, mortgage interest, and casualty and theft losses.
+The list of possible deductions seems endless, though the most common are medical expenses, property taxes, home-office expenses, charitable contributions, tax-prep fees, job-search expenses, mortgage interest, and casualty and theft losses.
 Check with your financial advisor to determine which deductions you are able to take, and calculate if the total of itemized deductions is more than the standard.
 Additionally many tax software will help you get the best benefit.

 There are deductions that are limited.
 If you are under 65 years old with medical expenses, you are only able to deduct the amount that is greater than 10% of your adjusted gross income.
 Unreimbursed work expenses or other types of miscellaneous itemized deductions are limited by excess of 2% of your AGI.